Travel has been hit with unprecedented disruption due to the Covid-19 pandemic.

 In these unprecedented conditions, we are also facing many cases of hotels, travel companies and airlines going out of business.
 Some premium travel insurance policies may protect you in these cases under the terms ‘end supplier failure’ or ‘scheduled airline failure cover’.
 You’ll need to check carefully for these when you purchase your travel policy.

 We hope these tips help.
-In the meantime, do ensure you have your Currensea card to hand to get the right exchange rates both for booking your next holiday and ultimately when we all get to travel again!
+In the meantime, do ensure you have your Currensea travel debit card to hand to get the best live interbank exchange rates both for booking your next holiday and ultimately when we all get to travel again!

 Currensea Limited is registered in England and Wales (No. 11413946), authorised by the Financial Conduct Authority (Reference No. 843507) and is a Principal Member of Mastercard.
 We are registered with the Information Commissioner's Office (Registration No. ZA524676).